Eastern yellow jacket cleaning itself on a leaf

 Eradicate yellow jacket nests in the evening

 There are a number of registered insecticides on the market for removal of yellow jacket nests.
-Insecticide dusts are some of the most effective.
+Among them, insecticide dusts are some of the most effective.
 The dust is applied to the nest opening.
 The wasps pick up the dust on their bodies and transport it back to the nest, killing the rest of the brood.

 Non-toxic substances such as mint oil or Dr. Bronner’s Peppermint Soap coupled with boiling water have proven effective when poured down the hole.